kindspells/astro-shield/@kindspells/astro-shield/README.md

   This means that, for now, it is advisable to add `'self'` to the `script-src` directive (adding `'strict-dynamic'` does not help either).

-## Some guarantees for peace of mind

-Astro generates files in a very deterministic way, which means that for both JS and CSS files:
-  - Their pseudo-random names are stable across different builds
-  - The files' contents do not change from build to build (unless, of course, we change them on purpose), so their hashes are stable as well (this is nice for hot reloading, which does not trigger the logic of this integration).

 ## Other Relevant Guidelines

 - [Code of Conduct](https://github.com/KindSpells/astro-shield?tab=coc-ov-file)